BlackVortexAI/ComfyUI-BVortexNodes/README.md

 # BVortex Nodes for ComfyUI

 Welcome to BVortex Nodes, a collection of custom nodes designed to extend the functionality of [ComfyUI](https://github.com/comfyanonymous/ComfyUI), providing enhanced image processing capabilities, particularly in the domain of image captioning and resolution management.
+It also contains helper nodes that facilitate the use of subgraphs.

 ## Node Details

 This repository contains several nodes that are specifically designed to work with ComfyUI's workflows.
 Below, you'll find descriptions of the main nodes included:

+### BV Subgraph Title / BV Subgraph Heading / BV Subgraph Divider /BV Subgraph Spacer

+These four nodes are used to connect to an input from a subgraph and generate a corresponding UI element in the subgraph node.
+This makes it possible to visually structure and separate input fields.

 ### BV Conditional ImagePipe Splitter